AdvancedResearchComputing/arc-rtd/docs/software/python.md

 ## Managing environments

 The power of python is through extension of the base functionality via python packages.
-Mangaing and configuring your local python environment is best accomplished through a combination of a package manager (pip or conda) and an evironment manager Anaconda (or miniconda or micoromamba).
+Managing and configuring your local python environment is best accomplished through a combination of a package manager (pip or conda) and an evironment manager Anaconda (or miniconda or micoromamba).
 Creation and use of conda environments allows one to activate the environment for later use.
 You can have several environments, each with different software dependencies, where you activate the one of interest at run time.
 Commonly, you will create a conda env, install software into it via conda/pip and then activate it for use.
 For example:

 ```
 module load Anaconda3/2020.11